sippy/rtpproxy/README.md

 The RTPproxy is a high-performance software proxy for RTP streams that can work together with SER or OpenSER.
-Originally created for handling NAT scenarious it can also act as a generic media relay as well as gateway RTP sessions between IPv4 and IPv6 networks.
+Originally created for handling NAT scenarios it can also act as a generic media relay as well as gateway RTP sessions between IPv4 and IPv6 networks.
 RTPproxy was developed by Maxim Sobolev and now is being actively maintained by the Sippy Software, Inc.